dsanson/slides/talks/iad.md

 |
 |

-['requires' here is short for 'requires to be correct'.]{.fragment .highlight-current-green style="text-align:center;display:inherit"}
+['requires' here is short for 'requires to be correct'.]{.fragment .highlight-current-green style="text-align:center;display:inherit" fragment-index=10}

 ---